flashbots/flashbots-docs/docs/flashbots-core/searchers/quick-start.md

 Congrats!
 You should now have everything you need to start sending transactions to the Flashbots network.

+- If you are looking to interact with the Flashbots Relay without using one of the libraries, check out the [RPC endpoint documentation](/flashbots-core/searchers/advanced/rpc-endpoint) and other advanced concepts.
-For examples of advanced usage of Flashbots, check out the [example searchers](/flashbots-core/searchers/example-searchers/simple-arbitrage-bot)
+- For examples of advanced usage of Flashbots, check out the [example searchers](/flashbots-core/searchers/example-searchers/simple-arbitrage-bot)

-For additional tools, check out the [searcher libraries](/flashbots-core/searchers/searcher-libraries/ethers-js-provider)
+- For additional tools, check out the [searcher libraries](/flashbots-core/searchers/searcher-libraries/ethers-js-provider)